sig-gis/SEPAL-CEO/docs_OpenMRV/ResponseDesign.rst

 ---
-title: Response design for classification
+title: Response design for classification in SEPAL
 summary: In this tutorial, you will inform your response design by building a decision tree for your classification.
 author: Karen Dyson
 creation date: March, 2021